briansunter/site/site/blog/personal-site.md

 # Talks

-I have a custom gulp build pipeline for compiling markdown files into[RevealJS](https://github.com/hakimel/reveal.js/ "Reveal JS") talks.
+I have a custom gulp build pipeline for compiling markdown files into [RevealJS](https://github.com/hakimel/reveal.js/ "Reveal JS") talks.
 This allows me to write simple markdown files and get a decent slidedeck.

 ``` js
 const compileTalks = (done) => {